josephguzman1994/IllithidNova/README.md

   - **Direct Data Download and Save**: Automatically downloads the corresponding `.dat` (relabeled to `.set`) file containing the isochrone data, and saves it locally, handling any necessary URL corrections and format validations.
 - **Data Unpacking**: Converts downloaded `.set` files into `.npy` files, separating data into individual isochrones separated by appropriate age, metallicity combinations.
 - **Flexible Directory Handling**: Users can specify the output directory for unpacked files or use the default working directory.
+- **Plotting Isochrones**: Provides functionality to plot isochrones by age or metallicity, and single isochrone diagrams.
+- **Maximum Isochrone Age Check**: Allows users to check the maximum isochrone age against table limits to ensure data integrity.

 ## Configuration